-- 2.7 Having considered the context I structure this statement as per Figure 2.0. - 2.8 The terminus of the statement coincides with a summary section and a recommendation that consent should not be granted for this proposal.
+Having considered the Kent Breeze Wind Farms proposal, relevant data reported in the peerreviewed literature, and both experimental and epidemiological data collected as part of my own research practise, I structure this statement as per Figure 1.
+The terminus of this statement coincides with a summary section and a recommendation that consent should not be granted for this proposal without further restrictions on permissible noise levels.